loganrun/Jubilee/README.md

 be able to create a monthly budget and track their daily spending.
 Graphical representation will provide information at a glance and an easy way of recognizing spending habits.

+Here is a link to the live demo...https://thirsty-volhard-647ec2.netlify.com/

 Technology used includes React, Redux, Thunk, Firebase and Material UI

 ![screenshot 2018-05-31 at 2 30 14 pm - display 1](https://user-images.githubusercontent.com/4636095/40810144-c78d2082-64e1-11e8-86fd-6b092f2c61a7.png)